 The Ancient Art of Tatting

-Simple Tatting Shuttle Yields Stunning Results
+A Simple Tatting Shuttle and Thread Yield Stunning Results

 Tatting or shuttle lace, as it is called, employs the use of a thread-carrying tatting shuttle pointed at both ends.
 A tatter winds thread on the shuttle, then works stitches over the fingers onto the center thread.